-MPI provides grants from its Erosion Control Funding Programme (ECFP) to Gisborne district landholders to help reduce wide-scale erosion problems in the Gisborne district.
+MPI provides funding through the Erosion Control Funding Programme (ECFP) to Gisborne district landholders and community groups to help reduce wide-scale erosion problems in the Gisborne district.

 Gisborne district prone to severe erosion

-The Gisborne district has a severe erosion problem – 26% of Gisborne district's land is susceptible to severe erosion, compared with only 8% of all land in New Zealand.
+The Gisborne district has a severe erosion problem – 26% of Gisborne district's land is susceptible to severe erosion, compared with only 8% of the rest of New Zealand.

-Gisborne district is susceptible to regular high-intensity weather events that cause soil erosion and downstream flooding.
-These weather events are likely to be more extreme and/or more frequent.
-For a mid-range global greenhouse gas emission scenario, a 1-in-100 year event now could become a 1-in-50 year event by the end of the century.
+The Gisborne district is susceptible to regular high-intensity weather events that cause soil erosion and downstream flooding.
+These weather events are likely to be more extreme and potentially more frequent.

 The ECFP was established in 1992 because the Government considered it important to address the wide-scale erosion problems in the Gisborne district.